Porsche 911 (997): 911 Club Coupé (2005)

 The 911 Club Coupé is a limited (50 units) version of the 2006 Carrera S coupé with X51 Powerkit commemorating the 50th anniversary of the Porsche Club of America (PCA).

 The vehicle included an Azurro California-colour scheme (similar to the colour found on the Porsche 356), a vehicle identification number (VIN) which ended with the production number and special commemorative badging and door sills, Sport Chrono Package Plus system, and optional Porsche Ceramic Composite Brakes.

 The car bearing chassis number #001 was transferred to the Porsche Museum in Stuttgart, Germany.
 One PCA member won the car bearing chassis number #050 in a sweepstakes drawing.
 The remaining 48 units were sold to randomly chosen U.S. and Canadian PCA members.
 After 2005-08-15, unsold units were made available to the general public.

-The vehicle was unveiled in PCA's 50th Annual Porsche Parade in Hershey, Pa.
+The vehicle was unveiled in the PCA's 50th Annual Porsche Parade in Hershey, Pa.

 The vehicle had an MSRP of US$99,911 or $145,911 CDN.